 Objective 4: Ensure cooperation between public authorities dealing with related matters. financial mar authorities aim related regula coordinated authorities.
-Als the application ket authorities as to ensure that Fations/legislations way by the so, to ensure a configuration of REMIT and MA competent national and other relevant REMIT, MAR and other are applied in a concerned relevant onsistent approach is AR provisions.
-Expected results Increased integ markets. rity and transparen cy of wholesale energy Indicators Latest result Target Year N Means and frequency of verification % of notifications sent/received by ACER on cases that need referral: n/a > 85% Annual Number of meetings with ESMA: n/a 1/year Annual n/a n/a
+Als the application ket authorities as to ensure that he ations/legislations way by the so, to ensure a co n of REMIT and Ma competent national and other relevant REMIT, MAR and other are applied in a concerned relevant onsistent approach is AR provisions. practices among public Expected results Increased integ markets. rity and transparen ncy of wholesale energy Indicators Latest result Target Year N Means and frequency of verification Number of large scale non- statutory meetings (ESMA, financial authorities, PPATs/OMPs, other entities) n/a 4/year Annual Main autouta